neondatabase/website/content/docs/manage/projects.md

 1. Select **Home** or the Neon logo at the top left of the Console.
 1. The **Projects** page lists your projects, including any projects that have been shared with you.

-### Change the name or ID of your project
+### Change the name or copy the ID of your project

-You are permitted to change either the ID or the name of your project at any point.
+You are permitted to change the name of your project at any point.
+The project ID is permanent.

 To edit a Neon project: